 Wind Limits screen displays the wind shutdown and resume settings.
-If wind is measured at or above the Wind Shutdown speed for the Duration Required, the controller will suspend irrigation activity and issue an alert.
-The controller will resume irrigation when the wind is measured at or below the Canceled Speed for the Duration Required.
+If wind is measured at or above the Wind Shutdown speed for the Duration Required, the controller will issue an alert which the use can respond to from the Laguna central computer.